mrt-cn/mrt-cn/README.md

 - 👋 Hi, I’m @mrt-cn
 - 👀 I’m interested in HTML,CSS,JavaScript,Python,Apex(SALESFORCE)
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Salesforce
 - 💞️ I’m looking to collaborate on any new project where I can improve myself
 - 📫 How to reach me